ewaldmire/ascender/docs/docsite/rst/userguide/projects.rst

 3. Click **Save** when done.

-The following describes ways projects are sourced in climber:
+The following describes ways projects are sourced in ascender:

 .. contents::
     :local: